> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 Our accommodation for the day.

-I will end this chapter by mentioning the fact that while many tours offer group rides, it is often possible to take a private tour for more privacy.
-This obviously involves paying extra for this exclusivity.
-Trekking in a group is not necessarily bad in itself, because it can be an opportunity to meet people, but I will come back to that later.
+I'll end this chapter by mentioning the fact that while many tours offer group walks, it's often possible to take a private tour for more privacy.
+This obviously means paying extra for this exclusivity.
+Going on a group trek isn't necessarily a bad thing, as it can be an opportunity to meet people, but I'll come back to that later.

 So, what are the criteria for choosing your trek in Chiang Mai?